 Direction to Selleck's Woods

 Head towards Norwalk on the Post Rd., turn right at Trader Joes/Rory’s on to Kings Hwy North.
-Immediately after you go over I-95, turn right onto Parklands Drive and continue past the office buildings to the entrance to Dunlap/Selleck’s Woods.
+Immediately after you go over I-95, turn right onto Parklands Drive and continue past the buildings to the entrance to Dunlap/Selleck’s Woods.

 Although technically two different properties, SELLECK’S WOODS (28 acres purchased in 1963 by the Town of Darien) and DUNLAP WOODS (22 acres owned by The Darien Land Trust) are in fact one large nature preserve.